 Seasonal Net Minimum Sustainable Rating – Summer (MW):

+Transmission Facilities that will be deactivated or removed from service as part of the suspension of operations of the unit(s):

 Part II:

 As of       [date], the Generation Resource(s) will be limited or unavailable for Dispatch by ERCOT because Resource Entity will [check one]:

-decommission and retire the Generation Resource(s) permanently,
+decommission and retire the Generation Resource(s) permanently for a reason other than a Forced Outage,

-suspend operation on a year-round basis (i.e., mothball) and begin operation on a seasonal basis with a Seasonal Operation Period that begins on [Date] and ends on [Date] [dates].
+suspend operation on a year-round basis (i.e., mothball) and begin operation on a seasonal basis with a Seasonal Operation Period that begins on [Date] and ends on [Date].
 The Seasonal Operation Period must be inclusive of June 1 through September 30,

-suspend operation (i.e., mothball) of the Generation Resource(s) for a period of not less than     months and not greater than     months, or
+temporarily suspend operation (i.e., mothball) of the Generation Resource(s) for a period of not less than     months and not greater than     months due to some reason other than a Forced Outage, or

-suspend operation (i.e., mothball) of the Generation Resource(s) indefinitely, or
+indefinitely suspend operation (i.e., mothball) of the Generation Resource(s).

-suspend operation of the Generation Resource(s) due to a Forced Outage.
-Resource Entity intends to bring the Generation Resource(s) back to service on [Date].
+On [Date], the Generation Resource experienced a Forced Outage.
+As a result of the Forced Outage, the Resource Entity intends to [check one]:

-Unless the Generation Resource(s) will be decommissioned and retired the estimated time to return the suspended Generation Resource(s) to service is     months.
+decommission and retire the Generation Resource(s) permanently2,

+temporarily suspend operation of the Generation Resource(s), with an estimated return date of [Date], or

+indefinitely suspend operation (i.e., mothball) of the Generation Resource(s).

 Check if applicable: Resource Entity believes that this Generation Resource(s) is inoperable due to emissions limitations or not being repairable.

 Operational and Environmental Limitations (check and describe all that apply):